vikingeducation/prep_basics/test-yourself-answers.md

 Montana Programmers is a great statewide organization that also has a lot of smaller meetups available from meetup.com.
 There is a weekly Ruby lunch in Missoula, Montana and several general programmer meetups and drinkups in the region.

+In Greater Los Angeles area, Orange County Android Developers is a good community group for those interested in mobile app and program development.
-*Contributed by [Nick Schwaderer](http://github.com/Schwad)*
+*Contributed by [Nick Schwaderer](http://github.com/Schwad)* *Contributed by [Dale Boyd] (http://github.com/drbjax)*

 #### What online developer communities can you join?